Beco Park: Redevelopment

 Recognising the potential for urban renewal, the Brussels-Capital Region launched an ambitious redevelopment plan in the late 2010s.
 In 2014, Brussels Environment, in collaboration with Toestand, a non-profit association that reactivates vacant spaces for socio-cultural use, initiated a temporary occupation project named Allée du Kaai.
 This initiative aimed to foster social and cultural activities in anticipation of the site's permanent redevelopment.
 The project was notably successful, attracting approximately 35,000 visitors annually and involving over 40 associations and collectives.

-In 2019, work was scheduled to begin on converting the disused quay into a public green space.
+In 2019, work was scheduled to begin on converting the disused quays into a public green space.
 However, the project faced significant delays due to severe soil contamination.
 The site, spanning approximately 28000 m2, had been used for various industrial activities, leading to complex pollution issues that required extensive analysis and remediation.
 Experts had to identify suitable decontamination technologies that were both environmentally effective and financially feasible.
 This unforeseen challenge postponed the project's completion from the initially planned 2021 to 2024.

 Once the contamination issues were addressed, construction commenced in September 2022.
 The goal was to address the scarcity of parks in the densely populated Maritime Quarter while enhancing the quality of life and reconnecting residents with the canal.
 The resulting park was developed by Brussels Environment, with contributions from urban planning agency perspective.brussels and local community input.

-The park was designed to serve a variety of public needs and now spans 3 ha.
+Beco Park was designed to serve a variety of public needs and now spans 3 ha.
 It features a sports zone near the Square Sainctelette/Sainctelettesquare, a public garden, a large skatepark integrated under the Suzan Daniel Bridge, and an open lawn area directly across from Tour & Taxis.
 The final section of the park opened in November 2024, completing the transformation of a post-industrial site into a vibrant public space.
-Materials Quay now serves as an important green link in Brussels' evolving canal-side landscape.
+The park now serves as an important green link in Brussels' evolving canal-side landscape.
+In 2026, it won the Public Space Prize at the Public Space Congress in Bruges.